 capture | object | No | Extract response values for use in later tests |

-response | true | object | No | Include response body/headers in output |
+response | true | object | No | Include response status, body, and/or headers in output |

 skip | boolean | No | Skip this test without failing |